Secure Element vs Open Source Wallets: Which Security Model Actually Protects You?

 Does open-source firmware mean the wallet has been audited?

-Which design is best for most retail users?
+Which hardware wallet design is best for most people?

 Sources